 top of page

-The ultimate guide to visiting Monte Alban
+The ultimate guide to Monte Alban with kids (or without)

 At Monte Alban, you take a step back in time and since it's only 25 minutes outside of Oaxaca, it doesn't take that long to get there and explore.
 If you find yourself in Oaxaca City, definitely take a half day to explore this place.
 We havve been to a few ruins, even Chichen Itza in the Yucatan Peninsula, and we were more blown away by Monte Alban.